Shobhana Bhartia: Media career

 the Outstanding Business Woman of the Year, 2001, by PHD Chamber of Commerce & Industry, and National Press India Award, 1992.
+In 2005, she received the Entrepreneur of the Year - ICE Category at the EY Entrepreneur of the Year Award, India.
 She has also won the Business Woman award, The Economic Times Awards for Corporate Excellence awards 2007.
 She was named one of Forbes Asias 50 Women in the Mix.
 She has received the Delhi Women of the Decade Achievers Award 2013 from the ASSOCHAM Ladies League in recognition for her Excellence in Nation Building through Media & Leadership.

 Political career

 Shobhana was one of the first Padma Shri award nominees in 2005.
 The award was given for journalism.
 The following year, in February 2006, Shobhana was nominated to the Rajya Sabha, the upper house of parliament, on a recommendation by the ruling United Progressive Alliance headed by Sonia Gandhi.
 The nomination, reserved for eminent people from the fields of literature, science, art and social service, was challenged in the Supreme Court of India on the grounds that she was a "media baron" and not a journalist, and that she was politically affiliated with the Indian National Congress.
 However, the court dismissed the appeal at the admission stage itself, saying that the scope of "social service" was broad enough to include her.
 She introduced "The Child Marriage (Abolition) and Miscellaneous Provisions Bill, 2006".
 Among her close friends included BJP politician Arun Jaitley.